algesten/str0m/README.md

 talking.
 Furthermore it has no internal threads or async tasks.
 All operations are synchronously happening from the calls of the public API.

+This is deliberately not a standard `RTCPeerConnection` API since that isn't a great fit for Rust.
+See more details in below section.

 ## Join us

 We are discussing str0m things on Zulip.
 Join us using this [invitation link][zulip].
 Or browse the